bugsink/verbose_csrf_middleware/README.md

 ### Compatability

-This middleware is a verbatim copy of Django 5.2's csrf middleware, with changes for verbosity.
+This middleware is a verbatim copy of Django's csrf middleware, with changes for verbosity.
-There were no (meaningful) changes between Django 5.2 and Django 6.0 to that code.
-So the middleware is compatible with

-* Django 5.2
-* Django 6.0
+For each minor version of Django (from Django 5.2 onwards) a matching version of the middleware is provided.